jcai8649/trendit/README.md

 LIVE AT: https://trendit.live

 Main libraries/technologies used:

 NextJs, Nodejs, Express, TypeORM, PostgresSQL

-- Implemented user authentication with data hashing using Bcrypt
+- Implements user authentication with data hashing using Bcrypt
-- Created persistent user session with JSON Web Token
+- Creates persistent user session with JSON Web Token
 - Build a PostgreSQL database schema using TypeORM
 - Setup a server with RESTful API endpoints to handle client uploads
 - Handle file uploading with Multer middleware to allow users to upload images to user/sub profiles.